Historiography in North Macedonia

 The first Slavic Macedonian General History by Gjorgjija Pulevski, largely completed by 1893.
-Per its author, there were different histories of the Balkan peoples then, but the Slavic Macedonians were always forgotten in them.
-Because of that he harshly criticized those historians who did not mention Macedonians, and stressed the necessity for the Macedonians to have their own written history, just as did other peoples.

 Historiography in North Macedonia is the methodology of historical studies developed and employed by Macedonian historians.
 It traces its origins to the 1940s, when SR Macedonia became part of Yugoslavia.

-The first generation of Macedonian historians after WWII traced Macedonian ethnogenesis to the 19th century.
+Although references to ethnic Macedonians do not appear in primary sources before 1870, the first generation of Macedonian historians after WWII traced Macedonian ethnogenesis to the early 19th century.
 However, after the Tito-Stalin split the relations between Yugoslavia and Bulgaria deteriorated, and Bulgaria vigorously began to deny the existence of a Macedonian nation and language which it had recognised in 1946.
 Thus an important break occurred and Macedonian historians traced the origins of a Macedonian nation and state further back in time, to the Samuel of Bulgaria and his Cometopuli dynasty medieval rule, which was appropriated as Macedonian rather than Bulgarian.
 After the Republic of Macedonia's independence from Yugoslavia and after the beginning of the Macedonia name dispute with Greece, Macedonian historiography carried the nation's origins back even earlier, to antiquity and to the ancient kingdom of Macedon with a particular emphasis on Alexander the Great.